Coriolis force: Molecular physics

-Gyroscopic precession

-When an external torque is applied to a spinning gyroscope along an axis that is at right angles to the spin axis, the rim velocity that is associated with the spin becomes radially directed in relation to the external torque axis.
-This causes a torque-induced force to act on the rim in such a way as to tilt the gyroscope at right angles to the direction that the external torque would have tilted it.
-This tendency has the effect of keeping spinning bodies in their rotational frame.

 Insect flight

 Flies (Diptera) and some moths (Lepidoptera) exploit the Coriolis effect in flight with specialized appendages and organs that relay information about the angular velocity of their bodies.
 Coriolis forces resulting from linear motion of these appendages are detected within the rotating frame of reference of the insects' bodies.
 In the case of flies, their specialized appendages are dumbbell shaped organs located just behind their wings called "halteres".

 The fly's halteres oscillate in a plane at the same beat frequency as the main wings so that any body rotation results in lateral deviation of the halteres from their plane of motion.

 In moths, their antennae are known to be responsible for the sensing of Coriolis forces in the similar manner as with the halteres in flies.
 In both flies and moths, a collection of mechanosensors at the base of the appendage are sensitive to deviations at the beat frequency, correlating to rotation in the pitch and roll planes, and at twice the beat frequency, correlating to rotation in the yaw plane.